 Conservation Is Going To The Dogs

-The idea of dogs working as conservationists might seem more like the plot of a Disney movie than an actual news story, but that doesn’t make the concept behind Working Dogs for Conservation any less credible.
+The idea of dogs working as conservationists might seem more like the plot of a Disney movie than reality, but that doesn’t make the concept behind Working Dogs for Conservation any less credible.
 Under the watchful eye of scientists at this Midwestern research institution, Wicket, Pepin, and Orbee have become four-legged experts on the cutting edge of science.

 Based out of Bozeman, Montana, Working Dogs for Conservation (WD4C) is a non-profit that uses dogs to detect invasive species in order to protect native wildlife across the world.
 Currently, WD4C supports five project categories: “Ecological Monitoring & Habitat Mapping”, “Poaching & Traffic Prevention”, “Aquatic Species Detection”, “Invasive Species Detection & Eradication”, and “Disease & Contaminant Detection”.
 Within each of these areas, the nonprofit operates several initiatives, including everything from tracking poaching in Zambia to tracing carnivores in America’s Centennial Mountains.

-The dogs that WD4C trains are incredibly effective– more so than any other conservation method currently available.
-Dogs can detect scents that humans cannot, with the added advantage of near-perfect accuracy and the ability to track multiple scents at once without sacrificing efficacy.
+The dogs that WD4C trains are incredibly effective– more so than most other conservation methods currently available.
+Dogs can detect scents that humans cannot, with the added bonus of near-perfect accuracy and the ability to track multiple scents at once without sacrificing efficacy.
 WD4C’s pack provides data that would be otherwise impossible to collect using comparable technological means, with the canine advantage of unparalleled depth and speed.